ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/constitution.md

 #### 5.2 Elections Meetings    {elections_meetings}

-##### 5.2.1 Date of Elections Meeting
+##### 5.2.1 Dates of Elections Meeting {amended-2019-12-02-5-2-1}
 The Board of Directors shall meet to elect officers at its final or penultimate meeting of the Fall and Spring semesters.
+This meeting is the Manager Elections Meeting.
+The Board of Directors may select a meeting to elect committee heads as provided by bylaw.
 Elections are exempt from the quorum requirement.

+_[Amended at the Board meeting of December 2, 2019]._

-##### 5.2.2 Order of Business
+##### 5.2.2 Order of Business {amended-2019-12-02-5-2-2}
-The Elections Meeting shall, in this order,
+The Manager Elections Meeting shall, in this order,

 1. elect the General Manager
 2. elect the Site Manager

+_[Amended at the Board meeting of December 2, 2019]._

 ##### 5.2.3 Special Elections Meetings